Top tips for staying active

 2. Little and often Adults should ideally do 150 minutes (2.5 hours) of activity each week, in bouts of 10 minutes or more.
 That means you can make a real difference to your health without spending hours in the gym.
 Taking a brisk walk around the block – fast enough to make you slightly breathless – is enough.
 Use the stairs, walk instead of driving, do an online exercise video at home – whatever works for you.

 3. Exercise with others Getting active in a group can make the whole experience more enjoyable.
 You’ve time for a blether as you go, and can encourage each other through the tough bits.
 If you’ve made a date to meet a friend or group you’re less likely to cancel at the last minute.
+Joining a jogscotland group is a great way to do this!
+Find your nearest group with our group finder.

 4. Be specific Resolving “to get fit” is very vague, and it’s hard to know when you’re achieved it.
 Pick something specific and measurable, so you can get a real buzz from completing it.
 Decide to run a certain distance, complete 10 weeks of an exercise class, lose a set amount of weight – all these are measurable and give you something to work towards.
 Check our our Setting a Challenge page for more advice.